The builtins.getEnv

 Note that the value returned by builtins.getEnv

-will always be equal an empty string when evaluating in certain
+will always equal an empty string when evaluating in certain contexts,

-are pure and reproducible, and thus do not have access to any state
+by design they are pure and reproducible, and thus do not have access to

-It may sometimes be necessary to depend upon an environment variables value within a the context of a flake:
+It may sometimes be necessary to depend upon an environment variable’s value within the context of a flake:

 {